IBM/aspera-cli/README.md

 # <a name="installation"></a>Installation

-It is possible to install *either* directly on the host operating system (Linux, Windows, MacOS) or as a docker container.
+It is possible to install *either* directly on the host operating system (Linux, Windows, macOS) or as a docker container.

 The direct installation is recommended and consists in installing: